louketo/louketo-proxy/README.md

 #### **Claim Matching**

 The proxy supports adding a variable list of claim matches against the presented tokens for additional access control.
 So for example you can match the 'iss' or 'aud' to the token or custom attributes; note each of the matches are regex's.
 Examples,  --match-claims 'aud=sso.*' --claim iss=https://.*' or via the configuration file.
-Note, each of matches are regex's
+Note, each of matches are regex's.

 ```YAML
 match-claims: